-- Add disk space.
 You can add it to your existing SharePoint plan in 500 MB increments at the standard rate specified in your plan.
 Click the Storage Management button on the SharePoint page in HostPilot.
-You can increase or decrease your SharePoint disk space allowance by selecting the amount of additional disk space you would like to purchase and then clicking Save.
+You can increase or decrease your SharePoint disk space by selecting the amount of additional disk space you would like to purchase and then clicking Save.
 Your change will be effective immediately.

 When the site exceeds the maximum storage allowed, notification is sent to the account administrator.
-If the account administrator doesn't increase disk space within three days after notification has been sent, additional space will be added to the site automatically.
+If the account administrator does not increase disk space within three days after notification has been sent, additional space will be added to the site automatically.

-A SharePoint Administrator (a user with an email address that you specified as administrator during SharePoint installation) can control disk space usage of the site.
+A SharePoint Administrator can control disk space usage of the SharePoint site.

 To find out the disk space occupied by the site: